-Competency/Outcome Expected Rotations or Didactic Assignments Planned Experience(s) Evaluation Strategies CRDN 3.1: Perform the Nutrition Care Process and use standardized nutrition language for individuals, groups, and populations of differing ages and health status, in a variety of settings.
-Community Nutrition Medical Nutrition Therapy DTS 670/679 - Advanced Medical Nutrition Therapy I and II Evaluated during MNT rotation Intern will assess, develop interventions, evaluate, and document client care utilizing the Nutrition Care Process.
-Intern will document in weekly report and provide evidence in portfolio with clinical case studies MNT preceptor and internship director or coordinator will evaluate clinical case studies for application of NCP MNT preceptor will evaluate based on Nutrition Care Process activities CRDN 3.3: Demonstrate effective communication skills for clinical and customer services in a variety of formats and settings.
-All Rotations Evaluated in School Nutrition and/or Community Nutrition rotation Demonstration will be possible through activities such as oral presentation of case studies, in-services, and or K-12 curriculum; development of education material in school nutrition or MNT rotations; marketing for special meal/class during FSM or community rotations.
-Intern will document in weekly report and provide evidence in portfolio Preceptor and internship director or coordinator (if present) will evaluate communication skills following Nutrition Education presentation CRDN 3.6: Use effective education and counseling skills to facilitate behavior change.
-Community Nutrition Medical Nutrition Therapy School Nutrition Education Evaluated during MNT rotation Education and counseling skills will be practiced and improved upon throughout the internship.
-Intern will document in weekly report Intern will document growth of skills in self-evaluation found in the portfolio Preceptor will evaluate based on Nutrition Care Process activities CRDN 3.8: Deliver respectful, science-based answers to client questions concerning emerging trends.
-All Rotations Evaluated during Community Nutrition and MNT rotations The opportunity to respond to consumer questions with respectful, science-based answers will present throughout the internship.
+Competency/Outcome Expected Rotations or Didactic Assignments Planned Experience(s) Evaluation Strategies • CRDN 3.5: Explain the steps involved and observe the placement of nasogastric or nasoenteric feeding tubes; if available, assist in the process of placing nasogastric or nasoenteric feeding tubes. -Medical Nutrition Therapy -Internship Orientation -Evaluated during Internship Orientation Intern will explain the placement of NG and NE tubes after instruction from nursing faculty.
+Intern will observe and practice tube placement in the simulation lab.
+In addition, the intern will have the opportunity to observe and assist in MNT rotations.
+Dietetic internship director/coordinator will evaluate during internship orientation Intern will document in weekly report as completed during rotations MNT preceptor will evaluate skills during rotations, if applicable CRDN 3.6 Conduct a swallow screen and refer to the appropriate health care professional for full swallow evaluation when needed. -Medical Nutrition Therapy Intern will routinely screen patients for chewing and swallowing issues and will refer to appropriate health care professionals (speech language pathologists), as appropriate.
+Intern will document in weekly report MNT preceptor will evaluate based on participation in Nutrition Care Process activities CRDN 3.10: Use effective education and counseling skills to facilitate behavior change. -Community Nutrition -Medical Nutrition Therapy -School Nutrition Education -Evaluated during MNT rotation Education and counseling skills will be practiced and improved upon throughout the internship.
+Intern will document in weekly report Intern will document growth of skills in self-evaluation found in the portfolio Preceptor will evaluate based on Nutrition Care Process activities CRDN 3.12: Deliver respectful, science-based answers to client questions concerning emerging trends. -All Rotations -Evaluated during Community Nutrition and MNT rotations The opportunity to respond to consumer questions with respectful, science-based answers will present throughout the internship.
 Examples include school nutrition education (teacher, parent, child questions); MNT (patient/client questions); FSM (staff questions); Community (client/participant questions).
-Intern will document in weekly report MNT preceptor will evaluate based on Nutrition Care Process activities
+Intern will document in weekly report Community preceptor will evaluate based on Nutrition Education Presentation activity MNT preceptor will evaluate based on Nutrition Care Process activities